Commit like a librarian.

 The skill ends with hard rules, because agents respect walls better than suggestions:

-- Commit message over 10 lines: the commit does too much, split it
+- Commit message exceeds 10 lines: STOP, split into multiple commits

 π§© The gitplan skill